Books Like Widow’s Bay: 9 Cursed Island Thrillers That Will Make You Afraid of Islands (2026)

 Island Thriller Criteria Score: 5/5

-Officer Violet Crisp has been trying to prove the Storm Reaper is real since she was sixteen, when a Nor’easter took her best friend and she witnessed a murder on the same beach.
-Nobody believed her.
-The old chief told her she was making things up for attention.
+So Officer Violet Crisp has been trying to prove the Storm Reaper is real since then, but nobody believed her.
+The old chief told her she was making things up for attention (just like the girl Patricia nonchalantly tased at book club).
 A decade later, a body washes up after a hurricane with injuries that don’t match drowning, and the new chief — the first person in authority to actually listen to her — gives her a chance to investigate.
 But another storm is coming.
 And the killer might be someone Violet has known her whole life.

 3. The Sanatorium by Sarah Pearse